oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/catalog/website-all-products.rst

 Configure All Products Page per Website
 =======================================

-.. important:: This section is a part of the :ref:`Product Management <concept-guides--product-management>` topic that provides the general understanding of the product concept in OroCommerce.
+.. hint:: This section is a part of the :ref:`Product Management <concept-guides--product-management>` topic that provides the general understanding of the product concept in OroCommerce.

 In your Oro back-office, you can enable and configure the All Products page for the OroCommerce storefront.
 When configured, such page should display all available products from the master catalog grouped by categories.